 Documentation

-The first version of 2021 was at the moment the biggest update ever and is named MonoCMS 2.0.
-MonoCMS 2.0 dropped theme support and menu builder as basic features, supports a new simple plugin and extensions system, adds some more xml based configurations and is targeted to a wide range of users, such as programmers, designers, students and any kind of simple user who needs to build their own website.
+The first version of 2021 was at the moment the biggest update and is named MonoCMS 2.0.
+MonoCMS 2.0 dropped theme support and menu builder as basic features, supported a new simple plugin and extensions system, added some more xml based configurations and is targeted to a range of users, such as programmers, designers, students and simple users who need to build their personal website.

 Login and security